johndeere89/FlyBy/README.md

 Download the files from this repository and put them on your Raspberry Pi.

-Make sure you unzip Logo.zip.
+Make sure you unzip logos.zip.

 Install Pillow and Requests with: pip install pillow requests